 - Because of New York Transit Authority rules forbidding unauthorised personnel from operating trains, the motorman and transit police officers were actual MTA employees.

 - Rule of Cool: The real "Popeye" Doyle (or "Popeye" Egan, rather—his name was changed for the film) thought at first that the famous image of Hackman shooting the criminal at the top of the steps was offensive since he would never actually shoot someone In the Back, but he realized later on how the moment worked on film and forgave it.

 - Ruthless Foreign Gangsters: The French Alain Charnier.

-- Shaggy Dog Story / Shoot the Shaggy Dog: The entire operation.
+- Shaggy Dog Story: The entire operation.
 An NYPD officer and Popeye's federal contact are killed in the raid, on top of the woman and two Transit officers shot by Nicoli, Charnier escaped while the other suspects received reduced or suspended sentences, the longest being four years in a federal prison, and Doyle and Cloudy are transferred out of Narcotics.
 And, according to the sequel, the confiscated heroin was stolen from the station afterwards.

 - Skeleton Key Card: Cloudy breaks into Popeye's apartment with a credit card.

-- Stop or I Will Shoot!: 'Popeye' guns down the EL assassin as he turns to flee, despite the fact that a) he's now unarmed, and b) Popeye couldn't have been sure the man was the same guy who'd taken a shot at him earlier, as there was little opportunity to get a clear look at his face.
+- Stop, or I Will Shoot!: Doyle guns down the hitman Nicoli as he turns to flee at the El entrance, despite the fact that a) he's now unarmed, and b) Doyle couldn't have been sure the man was the same guy who'd taken a shot at him earlier, as there was little opportunity to get a clear look at his face.